 Security of Persons and Property are the costs of police, fire protection, emergency medical services and payments to the Animal Warden.
 Public Health Services consist of payments to the Cuyahoga County Board of Health.
-Leisure Time Activities is the maintenance of the parks and playing fields.
-Transportation is the cost of maintaining the Village roads.
+Leisure Time Activities are the costs of recreational and senior programming, Parkview Pool, and the maintenance of the parks and playing fields.
+Transportation is the service department and includes the cost of maintaining the Village roads.

-Table 3 presents a summary for governmental activities for 2021 and 2020, the total cost of services and the net cost of providing those services.
+Table 3 presents a summary for governmental activities for 2022 and 2021, the total cost of services and the net cost of providing those services.